-The following table presents the total compensation for each person who served as a member of our Board during 2023.
-All compensation paid to Dr. Chapman during 2023 is reported under the Summary Compensation Table.
-Other than as set forth in the table and described more fully below, we did not pay any compensation, reimburse any expense of, make any equity awards to, or pay any other compensation to any of the other members of our Board in such period.
+The following table presents the total compensation for each person who served as a member of our Board during 2024.
+All compensation paid to Dr. Chapman and Dr. Glass during 2024 is reported under the Summary Compensation Table.
+Other than as set forth in the table and described more fully below, we did not pay any compensation, reimburse any expense of, make any equity awards or non-equity awards to, or pay any other compensation to any of the other members of our Board in such period.